typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 - write them in [Graql](http://dev.grakn.ai/academy/graql-intro.html), and
 - assess their result.

-Make sure you have the [Visualisation Dashboard](http://dev.grakn.ai/docs/visualisation-dashboard/visualiser) (at [localhost:4567](http://localhost:4567/)) opened in your browser, while phone_calls selected as the keyspace (in the top-right hand corner).
+Make sure you have the Workbase open, with phone_calls selected as the keyspace (in the top-right hand corner).

 Let’s begin.